theonly112/autoplaysharp/Readme.md

 10. Run autoplay#.

+11. Go through setup steps to select Emulator type or Emulator window.

 ## Troubleshooting

-- The bot expects the NoxPlayer window to be called "NoxPlayer".
+- The bot saves the emulator type and window name.
-  - If this is not the case on your system you can change the expected window name "WindowName" in the settings file. ("settings/config.json")
+  - If you want to switch to another emulator delete the config file (or just modify the window name) and redo the setup. ("settings/config.json")